-The efficiency of biological waste water treatment is also controlled by calculating the reduction of organic matter (BOD5, COD) between untreated wastewater before primary sedimentation and treated wastewater after secondary clarification.
-A typical wastewater discharge monitoring report includes e.g. monthly mean values and variations for discharges in the points of monitoring before and after the treatment, limits values in force and also some production information.
+The efficiency of biological wastewater treatment is also controlled by calculating the reduction of organic matter (BOD, COD) between untreated wastewater before primary sedimentation and treated wastewater after secondary clarification.
+A typical wastewater discharge monitoring report includes e.g. monthly mean values and variations for discharges at the monitoring points before and after the treatment, applicable limit values and also some production information.